leo0481/DECL/README.md

-## Enhance Disentanglement of Popularity Bias for Recommendation with Contrastive Learning
+## Enhancing Disentanglement of Popularity Bias for Recommendation with Contrastive Learning

 ### Dataset
 We provide three datasets: Ciao, LastFM, and Movielens-10M